“The future belongs to those who prepare for it today”

 What Is Sales Forecasting?

-Sales forecasting is the process of predicting how much revenue a company, team, or a person will generate within a specific timeframe.
+Sales forecasting is the process of predicting how much revenue a company, team, or person will generate within a specific timeframe.
 This could be a week, month, quarter, or even a year.
-The ability to forecast sales (accurately) is pivotal in enabling a company’s leadership to future-proof their strategic vision and run their day-to-day operations effectively.
+The ability to forecast sales (accurately) is pivotal in enabling a company’s leadership to future-proof its strategic vision and run its day-to-day operations effectively.

 Why is Sales forecast important?